Chapter 8: Communication Guidelines

 - Always implement message-based security for sensitive messages that pass out of your secure network.

 - Always use message-based security for sensitive messages if there are intermediate systems between the client and the service.
-Intermediate servers will receive the message, handle it, and then create a new SSL or IPSec connection, and can therefore access the unprotected message.
+Intermediate servers will receive the message, handle it, and then create a new SSL or IPSec connection, and can therefore access

 - Combine transport and message-based security techniques for maximum protection.